dwallet-labs/dwallet-network/README_YUVAL.md

 #### Obtaining Gas from the Faucet

 When you run the `sui-test-validator` binary, it will start a faucet server on port 9123.
-In order to get gas from the faucet, you need to send an HTTP request to the faucet server.
+To get gas from the faucet, you need to send an HTTP request to the faucet server.
 To get your active address for the network, run the following command:

 ```bash